Things to Make Your Gap Year in Africa Easy!

 Work alongside the school children doing studies on medicinal plants used by the community

+Binoculars: Eyes in the Field For the Shamwari Game Reserve, Binoculars were undoubtedly the most useful piece of equipment I had.
+You'll understand why they are often called field eyes when you get to Shamwari.
 They are especially useful for the mammal monitoring and tracking program that requires diligent scanning of at least 20,000 hectares of African bush.
 You also need them while taking game counts and conducting the anti poaching patrols.
 This makes you feel like you're really playing your part in things.
+These missions in the name of nature are incidentally carried out from the back of land rovers; the genuine experience!
 We spotted so many varieties of amazing animals; I don't even know where to begin.

 While stacking up thorn trees around the village, a technique used to keep predators out and livestock in, we were surprised by the sighting of a cheetah, a perfect time to zoom in with those binoculars.
+My gap year voluntary work on Shamwari also covered the following:

 Alien vegetation control and identification